pyyding/pyyding.github.io/about.md

 ---
 layout: page
-title: About
+title: Blog
-permalink: /about/
+permalink: /blog/
 ---

 Got BSc in Business Information Technology in 2017 but have been working as a developer from 2016.
-Began writing code in (AddGoals)[https://addgoals.com] (a social network platform) as a front-end developer, later became full-stack.
+Began writing code in [AddGoals](https://addgoals.com) (a social network platform) as a front-end developer, later became full-stack.
 Have done a couple freelancing gigs remotely outside from Estonia.

 Now hired as a software engineer for [Catapult Labs](http://catapultlabs.eu) who offers the work culture I stand for: remote-friendly, non-corporative, flexible schedules.

 I run product experiments as a hobby.
 When I'm tired of that, I produce sunny, laid back, good-vibe music ([SoundCloud](https://soundcloud.com/pyta2)).